-What do you do when the engine management light comes on, and how do you safely turn it off?
+What should you do when the engine management light comes on, and how do you safely turn it off?

-Here we explain your next steps to turn that engine management light off and potentially avoid costly damage to your car.
+Here we explain what to do if your engine management light appears, and the steps you should take in order to fix the issue and avoid potentially costly damage to your car.

 What is the engine management light?

 The engine management light is one of a number of warning lights that's set within the instrument cluster on your car's dashboard.
 You're most likely to see it when you turn your ignition on, as all the dashboard lights come on and quickly go off again as your car starts up - this is to show that they are working.

 The light is connected to your car's engine control unit (ECU), and is the first indicator of issues with the engine's electronic 'brain'.
 The ECU controls several of the car’s functions, such as the fuel and air mixture and ignition timing, to help your car's engine run smoothly.